-The curriculum at CNUCOP is a minimum of four years of didactic and experiential coursework leading to a Doctor of Pharmacy degree (PharmD).
-The core curriculum is defined as a series of courses within each major sub-discipline (i.e., biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences) that will provide adequate depth, scope, timeliness, quality, sequence, and experiences needed to accomplish the expected educational outcomes of the Doctor of Pharmacy degree program.
-Students must successfully complete all required courses, and all Milestone and Qualifying exams associated with the Doctor of Pharmacy program to be eligible for graduation and the conferral of the Doctor of Pharmacy degree.
+The curriculum at CNUCOP consists of didactic and experiential coursework leading to a Doctor of Pharmacy (PharmD) degree.
+The core curriculum is defined as a series of courses within each major sub-discipline (i.e., biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences) that will provide adequate depth, scope, timeliness, quality, sequence, and experiences needed to accomplish the expected educational outcomes of the PharmD degree program.
+Students must successfully complete all required courses, and all Milestone and Qualifying exams associated with the PharmD program to be eligible for graduation and the conferral of the PharmD degree.

 A complete list of the core curriculum and prerequisite courses is listed on the website and in the General Catalog.
-A current list of the Doctor of Pharmacy program curriculum is listed in this section of the Student Handbook.
+A current list of the PharmD program curriculum is listed in this section of the Student Handbook.
 A paper copy of the catalog and handbook can be obtained by contacting the Registrar or the Office of Student Affairs and Admissions.